zzkkcc/ns3-wireless-DCF-saturationThroughput/README.md

 	/******** IMPORTANT: Pre-set ********/

-	Overwrite the source file “wifi-mac.cc”, “regular-wifi-mac.cc”, “dca-txop.cc”, and “dca-txop.h” in ns-3.26/src/wifi/model/ with the files provided in the folder “edited src files”, then type ./waf to build ns-3 environment.
+	Overwrite the source file “wifi-mac.cc”, “regular-wifi-mac.cc”, “dca-txop.cc”, and “dca-txop.h” in ns-3.27/src/wifi/model/ with the files provided in the folder “changed src files”, then type ./waf to build ns-3 environment.
 After successful build, project1.cc should be runnable.

 	Description of files